jbeyerstedt/kirby-template-sitemap/readme.md

 `smap_heading_invisible` set a heading for all invisible pages.

 #### Including the Template
-As for every other kirby template, generate a page (folder) for your uri and let the the content file have the same name as the template.
+As for every other kirby template, generate a page (folder) for your URI and let the the content file have the same name as the template.

 #### The Snippet
 The snippet is very easy to use: